Nurgak/Endless-Marble-Run/README.md

 ## Usage

-Either view the animation in the [p5js editor](https://editor.p5js.org/Nurgak/sketches/ouF7jUx_3) or clone the repository and run locally.
+Either [view the animation on GitHub pages](https://nurgak.github.io/Endless-Marble-Run/), edit the code in the [p5js editor](https://editor.p5js.org/Nurgak/sketches/ouF7jUx_3) or clone the repository and run locally.

 Click on the canvas to switch between following mode and first-person-view mode.